Molina homers, Edman drives in three as Cards beat Giants – KION546

 Cardinals: St. Louis plans to decide Saturday whether RHP Jack Flaherty is ready to throw a bullpen as he rehabs his troublesome pitching shoulder that has a small tear. … There were no additional positive COVID-19 tests for the club.

-Giants: OF LaMonte Wade Jr. is back in San Francisco and scheduled to return Friday.
+Giants: OF LaMonte Wade Jr. is back in San Francisco and scheduled to return Friday from a left knee injury.
 “I hope so,” manager Gabe Kapler said. … RHP Littell was activated from the COVID-19 injured list. … RHP Gregory Santos was recalled from Triple-A Sacramento.
 RHP Tyler Beede was designated for assignment and INF Kevin Padlo optioned to Sacramento.

 UP NEXT